sjltaylor/bundle-info/README.md

 Gives you the `bundle-info` command which reports the name, homepage and descriptions of all the gems in the current directories Gemfile.
 Useful when investigating unfamiliar codebases

+# Usage

+Install: `gem install bundle-info`
+Use: `bundle-info` in some directory with a gemfile, like a rails app.

 ## Contributing